esiriwardane/preqin_pe_data/README.md

-# An Empirical Guide to Investor-Level Private EquityData from Preqin
+# An Empirical Guide to Investor-Level Private Equity Data from Preqin

 This code replicates the results from Begenau, Robles-Garcia, Siriwardane, and Wang (2020).